ThomasMertes/seed7/src/read_me.txt

     !<symlink>

-  it is some cygwin symlink.
+  it is some Cygwin symlink.
 To fix this error just copy the symlink destination over the file as.exe (after making a backup of the original symlink file as.exe).
 Additionally it might also be necessary to do the same for ld.exe (and maybe for some other symlinks as well).

+COMPILING UNDER DOS WITH DJGPP

+    You need gcc and make from DJGPP.
+Make sure that the search PATH leads to gcc and make from DJGPP.
+Use the command line, go to the 'src' directory and type:

+    copy mk_djgpp.mak makefile
+    make depend
+    make

+  After the compilation the interpreter executable can be found in the 'bin' directory and is also copied to prg/hi.exe.

+  Note that the DOS version of Seed7 currently supports neither graphics nor sockets.

 COMPILING UNTER MAC OS X